tramitit/guides/en/hungary/report_of_lost_or_stolen_passport.md

 ---
-title: "Report of lost or stolen passport"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: ""
+- Hungary
+date: '2024-06-07'
-description: "This guide provides detailed instructions on how to report and replace a lost or stolen passport."
+description: Learn how to report loss/theft, contact embassy, and get a new passport in Hungary.
+Keep key documents safe and inform airline timely.
 draft: false
+meta_title: 'Lost or Stolen Passport Procedure in Hungary: Guide & Tips'
+title: 'Lost or Stolen Passport Procedure in Hungary: Guide & Tips'
-translationKey: "hungary-report_of_lost_or_stolen_passport"
+translationKey: hungary-report_of_lost_or_stolen_passport
 ---

 ## Description
 ### What is it?